 - This can solve the problem of fake bills.

-- People will slip into poverty mainly because of medical bills, if government takes care of it poverty will be reduced in India.
+- People will slip into poverty mainly because of medical bills.
+If government takes care of the medical expenses, it can help in poverty reduction.

-- Government prices and prices of private hospitals have a large gap.
-What government is paying tends to be a very less amount for the corporate hospitals.
+- Government prices in Ayushman Bharat scheme and the prices of private hospitals have a huge difference.
+What government is paying is a very less amount for the corporate hospitals.
 If this situation continues, not many hospitals will signup for this scheme fearing losses.
-That will make this scheme a failure.

 - Fixed rates for all kinds of hospitals located in all areas is not a right approach, because cost of land and human resources and other facilities changes depending on area and the type of hospital.